 The 25th Amendment to the United States Constitution was written by a 25-year-old son of Irish emigrants from the Bronx.

-Professor John Feerick is the former Dean of Fordham Law school, a highly respected lawyer who was called on in huge arbitration cases but is best known by far for his pioneering work on the 25th amendment.
+Professor John Feerick is the former Dean of Fordham Law School, a highly respected lawyer who was called on in major arbitration cases but is best known, by far, for his pioneering work on the 25th Amendment.

 Truly, the quietly spoken son of Mayo has done the state some service.
-His seminal book “From Failing Hands: The Story of Presidential Succession” is the core work, so well-argued it was nominated for a Pulitzer Prize when it was released.
+His seminal book “From Failing Hands: The Story of Presidential Succession” is the core work, so well-argued that it was nominated for a Pulitzer Prize upon its release.

-Readers may think succession issues can easily be resolved yet as recently as 1963 when President Kennedy was assassinated there was no mechanism to appoint a vice president once Lyndon Johnson stepped up to the presidency.
+Readers may think that succession issues can be easily resolved.
+Yet, as recently as 1963, when President Kennedy was assassinated, there was no mechanism to appoint a vice president once Lyndon Johnson stepped up to the presidency.

 There was also no mechanism if Kennedy had not been killed, but had been left in a coma and needed to be replaced.
 The amendment was clearly long overdue.